-(xiv) Beginning (Editor's Note: The blank refers to the effective date of adoption of this proposed rulemaking.), a system that uses or obtains finished water from another permitted public water system using surface water or GUDI sources shall comply with the following requirements:
+(xiv) Beginning (Editor's Note: The blank refers to the effective date of adoption of this proposed rulemaking FINAL-FORM REGULATION.), a system that uses or obtains finished water from another permitted public water system using surface water or GUDI sources shall comply with the following requirements:

-(A) As a minimum, a detectable residual disinfectant concentration of 0.2 mg/L measured as total chlorine, combined chlorine, chlorine dioxide or another level approved by the Department for systems using an alternate oxidizing disinfection treatment shall be maintained at the entry point as demonstrated by monitoring conducted under § 109.301(1) and (2) or (8)(v) (relating to general monitoring requirements).
+(A) As a minimum, a detectable residual disinfectant concentration of 0.20 mg/L measured as total chlorine, combined chlorine, chlorine dioxide or another level approved by the Department for systems using an alternate oxidizing disinfection treatment shall be maintained at the entry point as demonstrated by monitoring conducted under § 109.301(1) and (2) or (8)(v).

-(B) Sampling points with nondetectable disinfectant residuals which have heterotrophic plate count (HPC) measurements of less than 500/ml are deemed to be in compliance with clause (A).
+(B) Sampling points with nondetectable RESIDUAL disinfectant CONCENTRATIONS which have heterotrophic plate count measurements of less than 500/ml are deemed to be in compliance with clause (A).